JOSEPH P. DWYER

 There are benefits from connecting with peers with whom you overlap significantly in similarities — and also with peers you only loosely resemble.
 Regardless of your degree of similarity, spending time with peers can offer connectedness, belonging, and community.

-• Family members of any guardian type
+• Peer of any guardian type

-• Same broad guardian service category (military or first responder)
+• Same broad guardian service category (military)

 • Same service AND demographic and/or inherent identity